USS Brooklyn (SSGN-816)

-USS Brooklyn (SSN-816) will be a nuclear-powered of the United States Navy, the third Block VI attack submarine and 43rd overall of her class.
+USS Brooklyn (SSGN-816) will be a nuclear-powered of the United States Navy, the third Block VI attack submarine and 43rd overall of her class.

 The submarine would be the fourth U.S. Navy vessel named for Brooklyn, a borough of New York City on Long Island.

 Uniquely, Brooklyn was not ordered prior to her naming due to a dispute between the Navy and shipyards Huntington Ingalls Industries and General Dynamics Electric Boat over the potential cost.

 Design

 Like their Block V predecessors, Block VI submarines will incorporate previously introduced modifications to the base design in addition to a Virginia Payload Module (VPM).
 The VPM inserts a segment into the boat's hull which adds four vertical launch tubes.
 Each tube allows for the carrying of seven Tomahawk strike missiles, increasing her armament to a total of 40 missiles.